 Supported file formats are .csv and .txt.
 The maximum file size is 5 GB.
 Your list can be separated by new lines or commas.

-Tip: To respect user privacy, the list must match more than 500 people on Twitter for it to be usable in your campaigns.
+Tip: To respect user privacy, the list must match to 500 or more users on Twitter for it to be usable in your campaigns.
 To reach this minimum size requirement, most lists have several thousand or more entries.

 Note: If you are pre-hashing your file (which is optional), please follow these formatting instructions.

 Each file may only contain a single data type, such as device IDs, emails, etc. Include one hashed value per line.
 Entries must be line separated, terminated with either LF (\n) or CRLF (\r\n).
 Supported file formats are CSV (.csv) and TXT (.txt).

 The format of each entry must conform to the following normalization requirements.

 For Device IDs, IDFA entries must be lower-cased with dashes (for example: 4b61639e-47cc-4056-a16a-c8217e029462)

 For AdIDs, the original format on device is required, not capitalized with dashes.
 (For example: 2f5f5391-3e45-4d02-b645-4575a08f86e)

 For Android IDs, the original format on device is required, not capitalized without dashes or spaces.
 (For example: af3802a465767e36)